Exact and Approximate Counting of Database Repairs: Exact Counting

-\paragraph{Query Complex Part.} A variable $x \in \var{Q}$ is a {\em liaison variable (of $Q$)} if it occurs more than once in $Q$.
-The {\em complex part of $Q$ w.r.t.~$\dep$}, denoted $\comp{Q}{\dep}$, is the set of atoms $\alpha$ of $Q$ in which we have a constant or a liaison variable at a non-primary-lhs position $(R,A)$, with $\alpha$ being the $R$-atom of $Q$, such that, for every FD $R : X \ra Y$ in the primary prefix of $\dep_R$ w.r.t.~$Q$, $A \not\in X \cup Y$.
+\begin{example} Consider again the FD set $\dep$ of Example~\ref{example:train_fds} and the CQ $Q_3$ of Example~\ref{example:train_bool_queries}.
+The variable $z$ is a liaison variable of $Q_3$ as it occurs in both atoms of the query.
+As discussed in Example~\ref{example:train_primary_fds}, the primary-lhs positions of the atom $\rel{Schedule}(\val{16},\val{BBY},z,\val{1030},w)$ in $Q_3$ are the ones corresponding to the attributes $\attr{train},\attr{time}$, and $\attr{duration}$.
+The attribute $\attr{origin}$ occurs in the primary prefix, and so the only non-primary-lhs position associated with an attribute that does not occur in the primary prefix is the one corresponding to the attribute $\attr{destination}$.
+This position is associated with the liaison variable $z$; hence, this atom belongs to complex part.
+The only non-primary-lhs position of the atom $\rel{Station}(z,\val{Washington})$ is the one corresponding to the attribute $\attr{city}$ and it is associated with a constant; hence, this atom also belongs to the complex part of $Q_3$.
+We can similarly show that both atoms of $Q_4$ belong to its complex part. \markfull \end{example}

 Interestingly, whenever $\comp{Q}{\dep} = \emptyset$, we can count the number of repairs that entail $Q$ in polynomial time in the size of the database.
 This is shown by first observing that the number of repairs of a database $D$ w.r.t.~$\dep$ that entail $Q$ coincides with the number of repairs of the subset of $D$ obtained after removing the facts of $D$ that are somehow in a conflict with $Q$, and thus, they cannot appear in a repair that entails $Q$.
 Let $R$ be a relation name in $Q$ with $\alpha_R$ being the $R$-atom of $Q$.
 We define the database $D_{\mathsf{conf}}^{\dep_R,Q}$ as the subset of $D$ that collects all the $R$-facts $f$ of $D$ such that, for some FD $R : X \ra Y$ in the primary prefix of $\dep_R$ w.r.t.~$Q$, $f[A] = \alpha_R[A]$ for each $A \in X$, and $f[B] \neq \alpha_R[B]$ for some $B \in Y$.
 Now, assuming that $R_1,\ldots,R_m$ are the relation names in $Q$, we define the database